8

 While the GTX offers a level of engagement that many hot EVs lack, it’s not an outright driver’s car.
 It’s an engaging GT that has plenty of appeal in the form of an executive saloon.

-Again, one caveat would be that more standard ID 7 models run it closer.
+Again, a caveat would be that more standard ID 7 models run it closer.
 The GTX feels marginally sharper and more responsive, but it's not like the Pro and Pro S are dynamic slouches.

 Instead of feeling like a true performance variant, such as the Golf GTI, this ultimately feels like a warmed-up range-topper for the regular ID 7 line-up.